rtbo/squiz-box/ReadMe.md

 // send buffer content out
 // at some point we send the last chunk and receive notification that the stream is done.

-// reset the stream, but keep the allocated resources for next round algo.reset(stream);
+// we can reset the stream and keep the allocated resources for a new round algo.reset(stream);

 // more streaming...

 // finally we can release the resources